-A Fund may borrow permanently and for investment purposes from first class professionals specialised in this type of transaction.
+A Fund may borrow permanently and for investment purposes from first class professionals specialised in this type of transaction subject to the limits of the ELTIF Regulation if applicable.

 Such borrowings are limited to 200% of the Fund's Net Asset Value.
 Consequently, the value of the assets of the Fund may not exceed 300% of its net assets.
 Funds adopting a strategy which presents a high degree of correlation between long and short positions are authorised to borrow up to 400% of their Net Asset Value.